 Polypropylene Strapping, The Economical Choice

 Polypropylene is the newest technology in strapping materials, it has an abundance of benefits and is very versatile.
 Polypropylene is used in the food industry, for newspapers, corrugated boxes, and general packaging.
 It is very economical and is used for light, medium, and some heavy loads.
+This strapping is often chosen by businesses looking to balance cost and performance, especially for short-term storage or lighter palletized shipments.

 Unlike Polyester and steel, polypropylene allows for more elongation but over time it may not be recoverable so if you have extra heavy loads this is not the strapping for you.
 This type of strap can be printed on and applied with manual tools, automatic machines, semi-automatic machines, hand, electric, or battery operated tools.
 A high-quality propylene strap is a great choice for those without hot, sharp, or extra heavy loads.